xcibe95x/TFT-Overlay/README.md

 - Right click on the title bar for the context menu

 ## Version Changelogs
+- **2.2.1**
+  - Changelog
+    - Searchbox for championslist
+	- You can now sorter by cost by right clicking on the champlist

 - **2.2**
   - Changelog
     - New champions Portraits